pritom169/KTR-UniBam/Lecture-3/README.md

   - the whole sum stays the same even though the sum is the same
   - Hence, weak security.

+## TCP Questions
 ### TCP segment structure
 1. TCP has a source port and a destination port.
-2. TCP has a 32 bit sequence number
+2. TCP has a 32-bit sequence number
-3. TCP has a 32 bit acknowledgement number
+3. TCP has a 32-bit acknowledgement number
-4. TCP has a Internet checksum
+4. TCP has an Internet checksum
-5. TCP also have options which is not fixed. aka variable.
+5. TCP also has options which are not fixed. aka variable.
 6. There is a field in the Header for flow control.
    (the number of bites it is willing to accept)
 7. There are RST, SYN, FIN (R,S,F) bits are used for connection management.
-8. Two bits in the header for congestion notification (C,E).
+8. Two bits in the header for congestion notification (C, E).
-9. There is 2 bits for urgent field, which are not used in practise.
+9. There are 2 bits for urgent field, which are not used in practice.

 ### TCP: Sequence number and acknowledgement number
 - **Sequence Number:** TCP implements byte stream abstraction.